AvinashDalvi89/internetkatta-hashnode/ckj7gqkll01jpw7s112qrfg6u.md

 Hope you like my blog.
 Thanks for reading my blog.
 If you have any questions you can reach out to me at my twitter handle - @aviboy2006

 **Note** : Mentioned sample demo app will work or not also.
 This is just for reference.
+This demo assume your Angular build is already there after running command `ng build`

 References :
 - https://aws.amazon.com/amplify/